ehealthinnovation/techtest-android/README.md

 #### Your job is to create a basic Android health application that does the following core tasks.
 You may use the included HAPI library, or any other REST+JSON solution of your choice:

+Begin by cloning this repo.
+We've configured a skeleton project for you in the `/android` folder.

 1. Download the 10 most recently updated patients from the test server.
   * Just as a note, patient objects are complicated...ignore all the fields you do not need when you pull the data from the server.
 Don't create a tonne of POJOs to cover every field when you download the patient object.
 2. Display a list of these patients to the user, by name.